udondan/cfn-teleport/README.md

-# cfn-mig
+# cfn-resource-migrator

-A tool to migrate CloudFormation resources between stacks
+A command line tool which can migrate CloudFormation resources between stacks